ballet-mecanique/pianola-docs/source/docs/what-is-pianola.md

 By trying to identify features that every application needs, but allowing enough flexibility to configure the rest, it tries to strike an optimal balance.
 A balance which avoids reinventing the wheel with each application, but also avoids dictating to an organisation how it should work.

+Read more [in the next section](/docs/tailor-made) about the role that Pianola tries to play in the tailor-made vs off-the-shelf dichotomy.

 ## Administration Software

 The primary audience for Pianola applications is the back-office staff of companies and organisations.